BHS Course Catalog

 Level: Jr, Sr Elective

 AP Calculus I (AB) is equivalent to the content in the first course of a three-semester college calculus sequence and prepares students to take the Advanced Placement – Calculus AB test.
 The course makes regular use of the graphing calculator to make technology an integral part of the problem-solving process.
 The AP level course is for the student who shows exceptional mathematics ability and is willing to be challenged to think critically.
 Topics include limits, differentiation, applications of differentiation, integration, applications of integration, and transcendental functions.
 Students enrolled in this course will have the option to receive Dual Credit for this course from Waubonsee Community College.
 This course is the equivalent of MTH 131 at WCC and is an Illinois Articulated Course.
 Students and parents pursuing Dual Credit should confer with their potential college choices about the transferability of this course.
+Students must earn a 28 on the Math portion of the ACT to qualify for dual credit.

 AP Calculus II (BC) (2 terms, 1 credit, 4 credit hours at WCC)